 Sources of Learning-Joy.
 Of the nine teaching skills that Joy identified learning from the teaching event, three were skills that could also be traced back to her program or student teaching experiences: attention to ELs (English Learners), choosing teaching strategies to reflect students' needs, and awareness of content standards.
-The other six teaching skills that Joy reported learning from the teaching event did not have discernible overlaps with her university program or student teaching experience.
-As was the case for Tracy, the experience of planning and teaching a sequence of literacy and mathematics lessons was a novel experience for Joy.
+The other six teaching skills that Joy reported learning from the teaching event did not have discernible overlaps with her university program or student teaching a sequence of literacy and mathematics lessons was a novel experience for Joy.
 The PACT requirement to integrate a second content area with either literacy or mathematics (no longer required in newer versions of the PACT) was also a new experience.
 Modifying lessons based on the assessment of student learning can be traced to the teaching event's requirement for candidates to write daily reflection logs on their lessons and to report what changes they made to the subsequent lessons: